PROGRESSIVE ORGANIC POP

 Cure-a-Phobia was initially formed as an experiment in overcoming fears.
 Stage fright, performance anxiety and inferiority were primary targets.
 They wanted to expose themselves to their fears by throwing themselves into the unknown, such as playing an instrument they couldn’t master and laying their bare souls to the audience.
 The result was love!
 Cure-a-Phobia has since then developed into the small lump of glowing, music and desire as they are today.

 Cure-a-Phobia have released two albums – “Water” (2012) and “What’s kind about Mankind” (2014).
 In spring 2012, they produced the music and dance show “Under the boat” in collaboration with two contemporary dancers.
-This spring (2015) they will tour Sweden and Germany, and in September they will join the Artist in Residency program in Kunming, China.
+In 2015 they joined the Artist in Residency program in Kunming, China.